HosnawHb/Tensorflow-Student-Academic-Performance/README.md

 - Throughout the model training process, graphs illustrating changes in accuracy and loss for each epoch were plotted to monitor overfitting.
 - Techniques like Dropout and Batch Normalization were incorporated to assess their impact on accuracy and loss.
 It was ensured that Dropout and Batch Normalization were not used together.

+4️⃣ K-fold Cross Validation and Model Selection:
+- Among the developed models, the top three models based on their achieved accuracy were selected.
+- These models were subjected to k-fold cross validation, specifically with k=5, to further validate their performance.
+- Evaluation of the models using various performance metrics, including the Confusion Matrix, was performed.

+Please refer to the code in the repository for a step-by-step guide on implementing the neural network, training the model, and evaluating its performance.